 It was a few dollars over $25,000 in personal savings (cash on hand) and another $3,000 in my 403b.

-How much income were you earning as you have accomplished this?
+How much income were you earning when accomplished this savings milestone?

 I was earning $68,000 annual but had tons of expenses including mortgage and student loan payments ($371 per month) and a never-ending credit card payment and I was set to take maternity leave toward the end of the year.